 This page provides an introduction some useful IT services and resources for new students.

-If you are having any questions or issues with technology at UMW, the place to get help is the IT Help Desk.
+If you have any questions or issues with technology at UMW, the place to get help is the IT Help Desk.
 Follow the links to get the operational hours, contact info and links to online support resources.

-With a personal identifier called a netID, you log in to UMW resources including: EagleNet, Banner, Library Systems, and much more.
-If you are having problems with your netID or password, take a look at these pages, or contact the Help Desk. http://technology.umw.edu/logins/
+With a personal identifier called a NetID, you log in to UMW resources including: Office 365 student email, MyUMW, Banner, Canvas, Library Systems, and much more.
+Information on finding your NetID and E-mail address is at http://technology.umw.edu/helpdesk/netid/.
+If you have a problem with your NetID or password, take a look at these pages, or contact the Help Desk.

-To start using your EagleMail account, go to: https://login.microsoftonline.com
+To start using your Office 365 account, login at: https://login.microsoftonline.com

 Is a laptop computer required at UMW?